Pork is a classic main course in our home. We love pork chops, pork loin, pork tenderloin, pork patties (you’re thinking…what are those?), sausage,

 Take two ramekins and combine 1/2 cup water and 1 teaspoon of liquid smoke in each one.
 Place each ramekin on either side of meat and cover with lid.

-Roast pork in the oven for 12 hours, or until very tender.
-Let the roast sit for 20 minutes, or until it is cool enough to touch.
-Remove meat from the bone using your fingers.
-Discard visible fat.
+Roast pork in the oven (covered) for 12 hours, or until very tender.
+Do not open the oven.
+After 12 hours, remove and let the roast sit for 20 minutes, or until it is cool enough to touch.

 Shred meat with your fingers or do a rough chop with a knife.
-Place shredded meat in a serving dish and drizzle with barbecue sauce.
+Place shredded meat in a serving dish and drizzle with broth, or barbecue sauce.
+Serve warm.

 Leftover pork freezes well in an airtight container or freezer bag.